Henry Oliver talks to Devin Abrams, who makes music as Pacific Heights, about his dreamy new album and making a huge pop hit with Drax Project.

 I’m a producer and I can hear when I don’t have the right emotion in my voice or I don’t fit in the harmonic range correctly and I feel like a female voice would be better or a deeper male voice would be easier.
 That’s an easy thing.
 I’ll hear it straight away.

 I still don’t consider myself a singer at all but what I feel when I sing on my own records is when I do capture that take, there’s something so brutally honest in that take – it’s a really connected feeling like it’s a creative decision where I feel connected to that song.
 I felt a rush or I heard the passion in that take then I run with it.
 It’s still nerve-wracking to sing live because I’m definitely not a vocalist, but I became a vocalist by realising as the producer that sometimes that first take of a song is going to be the best, emotionally.
 I had other singers who I really respect say that to me – ‘that take is great – run with it’.
-I have no range, no real dynamic range – it is what it is, but if it’s right…
+I have no range, no real dynamic range.
+It is what it is, but if it’s right…

 Tell me about the experience of producing for other artists.
 What do you get from that?

 It all adds value to my sonic skills and my production skills.
 There’s definitely tangible skills you take from every genre – the way you think about melody or song structure.
-Like, I didn’t realise I loved pop music until I left shapeshifter and started producing Drax Project.
+Like, I didn’t realise I loved pop music until I left Shapeshifter and started producing Drax Project.

 Yeah, you produced their huge hit ‘Woke Up Late’, right?
 How did that happen?

 That was a crazy ride.
 I started working with them they were basically a Wellington covers band playing modern hits.
 Great musos with a live following in Wellington.
 Then that song, ‘Woke Up Late’, has been a crazy journey for all of us.
 It’s had so much major label interest around the world.
 They’ve done a big Europe tour with Camilla Cabello, one of the biggest artists in the world at the moment.
-They’ve just come back from the writing work in LA, they’re going back soon. that rush of the pop world, I’ve never experienced before.
+They’ve just come back from the writing work in LA, they’re going back soon.
+That rush of the pop world, I’ve never experienced before.
 That intensity.
 How fast everything moves, how fast the interest from one song, from New Zealand, it’s crazy.
-I’ve never seen anything before.
+I’ve never seen anything like it before.

 But I’ve worked with them for a few years now.
 The first EP we built from the ground up together.
 This one had some of that but ‘Woke Up Late’ was a song they had the bones of and we finished writing and fleshing it out together.
 But I was quite lucky with them because when a pop act blows up that team becomes so much bigger, but to be in a room when it was just me and them.
 Kind of like with Joel Little and Lorde – that intimate creative relationship.
 We built a lot of that together and it was a really cool experience to work with musicians that are super sharp – those guys are killer players, amazing at multiple instruments.

-It was very different from Shapeshifter, which was in the rum n bass world which was not necessarily about songs, it was about grooves and making people dance.
+It was very different from Shapeshifter, which was in the drum n bass world which was not necessarily about songs, it was about grooves and making people dance.
 With Drax, that was part of it but it was about making something people can sing the whole song to.
 It was a whole different way of thinking.
 And that’s what pop is.
 We want to make people smile, we want to make people feel something straight away.

 After that song, you’ve been able to go to LA to write and produce.
 Is that something you want to pursue?

 I think you look at the Swedes who make incredible pop music because they do shoot leftfield.
 These geographic locations can harbour really interesting ideas.
 Like Lorde and Joel in New Zealand or Tame Impala in Australia.
-If you don’t necessarily thrust yourself into it fulltime, you can have a sound that sits outside the norm.
+If you don’t necessarily thrust yourself into it full time, you can have a sound that sits outside the norm.
 So I want to be quite careful that I’m still being me, which is being here in the Pacific.
 Working here and living here and breathing here and creating here.
 And taking that overseas and seeing what happens when you mix that world and this world.

 This piece (as well as Pacific Heights A Lost Light) was made possible by NZ On Air